ElenaScholz/xView2SiameseUNet/README.md

 *** Note: Add a histogram of classes ?? ***

 ## Training
+Start the training process by changing the parameters of the configuration file (notebooks/00_config.ymal).
+You need to change the user name to you needs as well es all training parameters.

 - Describe which files to use
 - which parameters to set
 -